Getting Started with Twitter Bootstrap

 Firefox stands out as a top choice for web developers, thanks to its array of useful extensions designed to simplify the development process.
 In this …

-We are already in December; time seems to be running too fast, right?
-Much like the previous few months, we are going to feature some useful resources…
+We are already in December; time seems to be running too fast, doesn’t it?
+Much like the previous few months, we are going to feature some useful re…

 Up until now, we’ve explored numerous fresh features introduced by CSS3.
 But, there’s more to CSS3 than meets the eye, including several propertie…